ivkeapp/ci4-admin-api/README.md

 For more detailed instructions on running tests, including generating code coverage reports, refer to tests/README.md.

-Contributing
+### Contributing
 We welcome contributions!
-Please read the README.md for guidelines on how to report bugs, request features, and submit pull requests.
+Feel free to report bugs, request features, and submit pull requests.

 License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/ivkeapp/ci4-admin-api?tab=MIT-1-ov-file) file for details.